Circleville Pumpkin Show: Traditions

 Every year, Lindsey's Bakery creates the "world's largest" pumpkin pie.
 Visitors can be in line for over an hour to see the pie.
 At the 100th anniversary Pumpkin Show in 2006, the bakery had to make a much bigger pie compared to previous years to officially reclaim the title of world's largest.
 The pie pan was so large that it was moved outside of the bakery window and into a tent out on the street.

 Another long-standing tradition of the Circleville Pumpkin Show is a pageant to crown the Little Miss and Miss Pumpkin Show Queen.
 The Little Miss Pumpkin Show Queen must be in the 2nd grade at a school in Pickaway County, while the Miss Pumpkin Show Queen must be a junior from one of the six local high schools.
 Once crowned, they lead off each parade for the rest of the event.

 Seven parades in total are held during the event (two on Wednesday-Friday, one night parade on Saturday).
 These parades have many different themes, including the Pet Parade and Baby Parade.
 These parades also feature performances by many local high school and middle school bands, as well as other organizations.
 The Ohio University Marching 110, which is often referred to as "The Most Exciting Band In The Land," has made numerous trips to highlight Thursday night's parade of bands.
 The 2006 Pumpkin Show welcomed The Ohio State University Marching Band.
 They came back in 2010 to march in the parade of bands again and hold a concert afterwards.
+They most recently performed at the Pumpkin Show in 2021.